mansong/javascripting/exercises/rounding-numbers/QUIZ.md

 ## The challenge:

-Create a file named `rounding-numbers.js`.

-In that file define a variable named `roundUp` that references the float `1.5`.
+In the file define a variable named `roundUp` that references the float `1.5`.

 We will use the `Math.round()` method to round the number up.